OrdinaryMagician/undeath_m/README.md

 Some side missions might also open up by request of certain people you'll come across.
 These offer some juicy rewards that might prove useful along the way.
 Nevertheless, they are optional, so you can freely choose whether or not to do them.

+### The World Map

+Upon leaving an area, rather than have to deal with several kilometers of travel on foot to the next one, you will be sent to the world map, where you can quickly move to other places you've unlocked.
+Each new exit you find from one area will open a new path to another.
+Make sure to explore thoroughly so you may find easy routes to all the various corners of Hell and make your journey throughout much easier.

 ### Bonding

 Spending time with your companions is always a nice thing.
 Not only can you hang out with them in the hub, but you can also ask them to come along with you for your missions, should you find yourself shorthanded.
 Having friends around also allows you to share items.
 Just remember one thing: They also need the stuff, don't be greedy.